 A Botanical Jewel: The Anstey-Keane Dampland is the second most floristically diverse Bush Forever site on the Swan Coastal Plain and has more plant species than Kings Park.
-More importantly, its vegetation is in excellent to pristine condition.
+More importantly, its vegetation is in excellent condition.
 It is an area of high biological importance.

 The bush here harbours 381 plant species including the swamp fox banksia (Banksia telmatiaea), one-sided bottlebrush (Calothamnus hirsutus), swamp cypress (Actinostrobus pyramidalis), sand bottlebrush (Beaufortia squarrosa), and Regelia ciliata.
 They provide important habitat for the southern-brown bandicoot, or quenda (Isoodon obesulus).

 Access Anstey-Keane Dampland by using the stile at the corner of Anstey and Keane Roads as indicated by the placemark on the map below.
 Sandy tracks fan out from here north and west.
 The best time to visit is early in the morning in September or October when many plants are flowering and when bird life is prolific.

 Anstey-Keane Dampland was under threat from a City of Armadale development application.
 The good news – Environment Minister Jacobs ruled, 14 Nov 2014, against the application!